privacyidea/privacyidea/doc/glossary/index.rst

         Tokens can be ``revoked``.
 Usually this means the token is ``disabled and locked``.
 A locked token can not be modified anymore.
 It can only be deleted.
 Certain token types like certificate may define special actions when revoking a token.

+   Orphaned Token
+        An orphaned token means, that it has a user assigned, but the user does not exist in the user store (anymore).